 - FDA experts review the NDA, the company is given opportunity to respond to concerns, and an advisory hearing may be called

 - FDA approval of marketing and proposed labeling

 The FDA does not actually test the drugs itself—that is the responsibility of the company submitting the drug for approval—although they do employ experts to review the data submitted.
 The FDA also reserves the right to put a clinical hold on the process at any point in order to protect the country from any unsafe drugs that are to be approved and sold.3

 Opioid medications—used to treat debilitating or chronic pain—all have the potential for abuse and addiction.
 Zohydro is no different.
 Like other opioids, it causes the brain to feel pleasure when it is in your system.
 These good feelings are usually what hook patients, as it is hard to resist the pleasant feelings.
 They are known for patients quickly developing tolerance and dependence.4

 Stopping taking Zohydro can cause withdrawal symptoms, making it harder for users to stop taking the drug even if they know it has become a problem.
 Common opioid withdrawal symptoms include the following:

 - Physical dependence

 A low client-to-staff ratio ensures that the individual needs of each person are treated with care.
 Specialized treatment plans are devised by skilled professionals and suited to fit the unique needs of each individual.
-Call now for more information.
+Please call our 24 hour, toll-free helpline now for more information.